leah-handel/Belly-Button-Biodiversity-Dashboard/README.md

 This project is an interactive dataset allowing the user to explore the microbes found in volunteer's belly buttons.
 Select a volunteer's anonymous ID number to see the top ten microbes found in their belly button, plus the prevalence of every type of microbe found.

-This project was done for week 15 homework for the
+Done for week 15 homework for the Northwestern Data Science and Visualization Bootcamp.

 ## Technologies